canada-poll-location-analysis/associate-poldiv-and-dbs/README.md

 # Associate Poll Divs and DBs

-Code to associate polling divisions and dissementation blocks
+Code to associate polling divisions and dissemination blocks

 ## Requirements